moldis-group/pople/tutorials.md

 ## 2 Input/output files
-The code pople requires one input python script (say, inp.py) and generates three output files.
+The code requires one input python script (say, inp.py) and generates three output files.
 * Thermochemistry.out -- Contains a summary of results
 * ORCA_G4MP2.com -- All the input files entering orca calculations are appended
 * ORCA_G4MP2.out -- All the output files resulting from orca calculations are appended